On cycles in monotone grid classes of permutations: Introduction

 \paragraph{Well quasi-ordering in grid classes} A permutation class is \emph{well quasi-ordered} if it contains no infinite antichains with respect to the containment ordering.
 We defer the core definitions regarding this property and its labelled version until Section~\ref{sec:lwqo}, but give here some context for our work.
 In general, the property of being well quasi-ordered is seen as an indicator of `tameness', as described by Cherlin~\cite{cherlin:forbidden-subst:}.
 For example, every well quasi-ordered permutation class contains at most countably many distinct subclasses, whereas those that are not well quasi-ordered must have uncountably many subclasses (and, therefore, also uncountably many subclasses whose enumeration sequences are intractably difficult).
 As such, the presence (or otherwise) of infinite antichains dictates much of what we know regarding the structure and growth rates of the so-called ``small'' permutation classes, see Vatter~\cite{vatter:small-permutati:,vatter:growth-rates-of:}.

 As mentioned earlier, Murphy and Vatter~\cite{murphy:profile-classes:} established that a grid class is well quasi-ordered if and only if its graph is acyclic.
 It may seem something of a surprise, therefore, to note how much of this paper is dedicated to the study of well quasi-ordering in grid classes.
 Our interest here is in the \emph{subclasses} of pseudoforest grid classes, and there are two principal reasons for this: \begin{itemize} \item Our result that unicyclic grid classes are finitely based fundamentally relies on the characterisation of labelled well quasi-order given in Theorem~\ref{thm-lwqo-char}; in fact, our counterexamples to the 2006 conjecture are also unlikely to have been discovered without the development of $M$-sums and coils. \item Our work here is intended to initiate a programme of study similar to that undertaken for subclasses of the 321-avoiding permutations in Albert, Brignall, Ru\v{s}kuc and Vatter~\cite{abrv:321-subclasses:}.
-Indeed, it is shown in~\cite{abrv:321-subclasses:} that every finitely based or well quasi-ordered subclass of $\av(321)$ is enumerated by a rational generating function, even though $\av(321)$ itself is not.\footnote{The 321-avoiding permutations are famously one of the classes of combinatorial structures enumerated by the Catalan numbers, which means it has an algebraic, but not rational, generating function.} \end{itemize} We stop short of attempting to derive enumerative consequences of our work for subclasses of pseudoforest grid classes, but refer the curious reader to our concluding remarks on the topic.
+Indeed, it is shown in~\cite{abrv:321-subclasses:} that every finitely based or well quasi-ordered subclass of $\av(321)$ is enumerated by a rational generating function, even though $\av(321)$ itself is not.\footnote{The 321-avoiding permutations are famously one of the classes of combinatorial structures enumerated by the Catalan numbers, which means it has an algebraic, but not rational, generating function.}

+The comparison with $\av(321)$ is not a mere coincidence: although $\av(321)$ is not a monotone grid class in our sense, one could view it as the class of the ``infinite staircase'' matrix

+The resulting ``staircase decomposition'' of $\av(321)$, which is one of the main tools in~\cite{abrv:321-subclasses:}, very strongly resembles the decomposition we obtain here from coils. \end{itemize}

+We stop short of attempting to derive enumerative consequences of our work for subclasses of pseudoforest grid classes, but refer the curious reader to our concluding remarks on the topic.